 While Rwanda undoubtedly had a rapid and robust response to mitigate the impact of COVID-19, the core element that sets it apart from other countries in the region, and around the world, is the trust the people have in the government.
-A 2019 study from the Wellcome Trust found that 97% of Rwandans have confidence in the national health authority, which played a critical part in the country’s response to COVID [135].
-[136][136]Agnes Binagwaho, one of the architects of Rwanda’s health system highlighted the importance of easing people’s fears of facing stigma, or of receiving a huge hospital bill if they seek treatment: “People need to know that the measures put into place, including lockdowns, deployment of health workers to people’s homes and robots to their hospital beds are not politically driven, but rather with their best interests at heart.
+A 2019 study from the Wellcome Trust found that 97 per cent of Rwandans have confidence in the national health authority, which played a critical part in the country’s response to COVID-19 [135].
+On the contrary, an OECD statistics covering the same period reported that only 69 per cent of the citizens of OECD countries trust their national healthcare system [136].
+According to OECD, trust is a key to the success of many public policies and regulations that depend on the behavioral compliance of citizens [136].
+This may explain Rwanda’s relative success in controlling COVID-19 among many countries who implemented the similar response plans, often times with better resources and infrastructure than Rwanda.
+Agnes Binagwaho, one of the architects of Rwanda’s health system highlighted the importance of easing people’s fears of facing stigma, or of receiving a huge hospital bill if they seek treatment: “People need to know that the measures put into place, including lockdowns, deployment of health workers to people’s homes and robots to their hospital beds are not politically driven, but rather with their best interests at heart.
 Enforcement alone will not make people comply – it is trust, above all else, that is critical” [137].

 Conclusion

 Despite being a generally resource-constrained country, Rwanda was remarkably successful in containing COVID-19 outbreaks throughout the pandemic thus far.
 This is in contrast with other countries in Africa with similar levels of economic development, such as Burundi.
-Rwanda’s success in handling the COVID-19 pandemic was most attributable to the rapid and robust response, aggressive use of innovative strategies, flexibility of the existing health system, and above all, the trust people have in the government health authorities.
+Despite Rwanda’s significant progress towards UHC, it may not account for its success in controlling the COVID-19 pandemic-- instead, overall trust in the government, level of pandemic preparedness and swift governmental response seem to have played a larger role and may also help the country recover faster in a post-pandemic world.
 Additionally, the country’s prior experience managing infectious diseases, such as HIV/AIDS and Ebola, left in place plans and structures that were then adapted to COVID-19.
 In a post-pandemic world, Rwanda’s remarkable progress towards UHC may play an important role in its economic and social recovery from COVID-19.

 Takeaways